-Personal accident cover in bike insurance protects against the cost of treatment of injuries that you sustain as a result of an accident involving your two-wheeler.
-In addition to that, it also covers a whole lot of other scenarios such as permanent partial or total disability.
+Personal accident cover in bike insurance secures you against the cost of treatment of injuries that you sustain as a result of an accident involving your two-wheeler.
+In addition to that, it also covers other scenarios such as permanent partial or total disability.

-The maximum amount of coverage offered by the personal accident cover is capped at Rs.
-15 lakhs.
+The maximum amount of coverage offered by the personal accident cover is capped at ₹15 lakhs.

-Getting personal accident insurance for two-wheelers is crucial.
-Why?
-Simply because two-wheelers are generally less safe than four-wheelers.
+Getting personal accident insurance for two-wheelers is crucial since two-wheelers are generally less safe than four-wheelers.
 And during an accident or a mishap, your two-wheeler and third parties wouldn’t be the only ones to get injured.
-Chances are that you, the rider, are likely to suffer injuries too.

-Such an accident can leave you with several injuries or even a disability, which may need to be treated at a hospital, the cost of which may need to be borne by you out of your own pocket.
-And considering the cost of medical treatment in India and the nature and extent of injuries that you suffer, you may have to shell out a significant amount of money to get yourself treated.
+Such incidents can leave you with several injuries or even a disability, which may need to be treated at a hospital, the cost of which are to be borne by you out of your own pocket.
+And considering the cost of medical treatment in India and the nature and extent of injuries that you suffer, you may have to shell out a significant amount of money for this purpose.

-In such a scenario, what do you do?
-Here’s where the personal accident (PA) cover in bike insurance comes into the picture.
+Here’s where the personal accident (PA) cover in bike insurance comes in.
 Personal accident cover in bike insurance covers the costs associated with treating your injuries or disability, minimising or eliminating any and all financial impact.

 Wondering whether the personal accident cover in bike insurance is mandatory?
 Here’s something that can help give you some clarity.